diagrams/diagrams-input/README.md

 ```

 This will not be necessary with a new version of xml-conduit.
-Another problem is that css is not parsed yet.
+Another problem is that CSS with the style-tag is not parsed yet.
 Some SVGs use CSS-classses for colouring.
 But then it is likely that it works.